Taxes, Agencies, and Jurisdictions

 • The code is the same everywhere.
 Every Check resource that needs a jurisdiction uses this same code, so you can group and filter consistently across resources.

 See Jurisdictions for the complete list of codes.
-Check is consolidating every resource onto this single canonical code; if you currently rely on older jurisdiction representations such as jur_ IDs, see Jurisdiction Canonicalization.
+Check is consolidating every resource onto this single canonical code; if you currently rely on older jurisdiction representations such as jur_ IDs, see Canonicalization.

 Taxes